-A member, whether working individually, in partnership or as a shareholder of a psychological corporation, must assume responsibility for the planning, delivery, supervision and billing practices of all psychological services he/she provides to a client.
+Members, whether working individually, in partnership or as shareholders of a psychological corporation, must assume responsibility for the planning, delivery, supervision and billing practices of all psychological services they provide to clients.

 3.1.2 Employment Settings

-A member must assume responsibility for the planning, delivery, and supervision of all psychological services he/she provides to a client.
+Members must assume responsibility for the planning, delivery, and supervision of all psychological services they provide to clients.
 Members working as employees must make best efforts to ensure that their work setting adheres to the Standards of Professional Conduct (2017) in the planning, delivery, supervision and billing practices of all psychological services provided.

 3.2 Clarification of Confidentiality and Professional Responsibility to Individual Clients and to Organizations

-In situations in which more than one party has an interest in the psychological services rendered by the member to a client or clients, the member must, to the extent possible, clarify to all parties, prior to rendering the services, the dimensions of confidentiality and professional responsibility that must pertain in the rendering of services.
-The provision of psychological services on behalf of an organizational client does not diminish a member’s obligations and professional responsibilities to individual clients.
+In situations in which more than one party has an interest in the psychological services rendered to a client or clients, members must, to the extent possible, clarify to all parties, prior to rendering the services, the dimensions of confidentiality and professional responsibility that must pertain in the rendering of services.
+The provision of psychological services on behalf of an organizational client does not diminish the obligations and professional responsibilities to individual clients.

 Practical Application: The need for clarification may arise, for example, in the provision of an assessment of a claimant in an insurance matter, where the insurer has retained the assessor.
-Regardless of the wishes of the insurer, the member is under all of the obligations that pertain to a client within these Standards and the relevant privacy legislation.
-This includes providing access to the individual or his/her authorized representative to his/her personal information and any reports or records which the member has in his/her possession unless prohibited by law or the member is otherwise permitted to refuse access.
+Regardless of the wishes of the insurer, members are under all of the obligations that pertain to a client within these Standards and the relevant privacy legislation.
+This includes providing access to the individual or their authorized representative to their personal information and any reports or records which members have in their possession unless prohibited by law or they are otherwise permitted to refuse access.

 4.1 Responsibility of Supervisors of Psychological Service Providers

-If a member is supervising psychological services provided by a member holding a certificate for supervised practice or any other unregulated or regulated service provider who is not an autonomous practice member of the College, the client is considered to be the client of the supervisor.
+If members are supervising psychological services provided by a member holding a certificate for supervised practice or any other unregulated or regulated service provider who is not an autonomous practice member of the College, the clients are considered to be clients of the supervisor.

 Members must assume responsibility and accountability for, and review, the actions and services of all supervised providers of psychological services who are not authorized by the College to provide those services autonomously.
-Supervising members therefore, must be authorized to provide the relevant services with the relevant populations.
+Supervising members must be authorized to provide the relevant services with the relevant populations, autonomously.